 They did start on the 3rd March 1958.
 It made it possible to travel from Wolverhampton (High Level) at 09:06 and 18:23 to Birmingham New Street., via Bescot and Aston by trains which stopped at all stations, although there was not a similar service in the opposite direction.

 The first four 3-car sets were re-allocated to the then new Buxton diesel depot on Feb 3, 1958 from Longsight, with more sets yet to come.
-The Class 104s worked the Buxton line for almost 32 years, 31 years of which Buxton constantly had its own allocation of 104s.
+The Class 104s would work the Buxton line for almost 32 years, 31 years of which Buxton constantly had its own allocation of 104s.
 Buxton allocated driving cars were instantly recognisable with their painted white cab roofs, which complemented the green (and later blue) livery well.

 In mid-1958 the Birmingham - Leicester services were worked by 3-car 104s such as 50478 / 59186 / 50530 & Class 105s.
 On the 1/6/58 an Amateur Photographers excursion from Nottingham, Mansfield and Derby ran to Betws-y-Coed.
 It was formed of a 9-car set, six from Nottingham (Midland) - 50531 / 59187 / 50479 and Class 105 50754 / 59309 / 50787, and from Mansfield 50478 / 59186 / 50530.
 The train left Derby (Midland) at 08:40, arriving Betws-y-Coed at 12:10.
 It returned at 17:00, getting to Derby at 19:55, seven minutes late due to a dead stand at Crewe.

-On 23/3/58 an excursion ran from Tyldesley to Scarborough the train, W590, was comprised of 50483 + 59139 + 50431 / 50482 + 59138 + 50430.[1]
+On 23/3/58 an excursion ran from Tyldesley to Scarborough, the train, W590, was comprised of 50483 + 59139 + 50431 / 50482 + 59138 + 50430.[1]

-On Good Friday '58 another excursion from Tyldesley to Scarborough had 50501 / 59157/ 50449 & 50502 / 59158 / 50450, but the train failed near Rillington.
+On Good Friday 1958 another excursion from Tyldesley to Scarborough had 50501 / 59157/ 50449 & 50502 / 59158 / 50450, but the train failed near Rillington.
 A Newcastle - Scarborough excursion formed of an 8-car 101 was running behind, and it was decided to couple the two trains together and proceed the 16 1/2 miles to Scarborough, with one driver in the first driving compartment to control the brakes and another driver in the cab of the 7th vehicle (the first of the Newcastle set) to control power.
 This would not work well, and so it was decided to transfer the passengers from the Tyldesley to the Newcastle set and leave the 104 out of the way on the Whitby branch.
 The 101 arrived at Scarborough about 80 mins late, making the Tyldesley passengers over two hours late.
 In the meantime diesel fitters were summoned from York and brought to Scarborough by taxi, only to find the cars were at Rillington after all and they had to retrace their steps for the 16 1/2 miles.
 The 104s finally arrived at Scarborough at 18:50, just in time for it's booked return at 18:55, but this was put back an hour or so to compensate for the passengers late arrival.[1]

 On Easter Sunday 1958 a 104 made it to Scarborough without incident on an excursion from Manchester London Road.[1]